-COURSE RUN TIME: 1 HOUR
+COURSE LENGTH: 1 HOUR

 As reported by the US Surgeon General in 2015, 1.7 million Americans aged 12 or older reported using methamphetamine in the past year, 5.3 million Americans reported misusing prescription stimulants such as Adderall or Ritalin, and 36 million Americans reported using Cocaine/Crack.
-Studies have shown that addictive substances cause the release of dopamine, resulting in feelings of pleasure.
+Especially true of stimulants, both psychotherapeutic drugs and illicit drugs, studies have shown that addictive substances cause the release of dopamine, resulting in feelings of pleasure.